-Search engines don’t like gossipy key wording, but they love well-filled sitemaps.
+Search engines don’t like gossipy keywording and love well-filled sitemaps.
 But they detest broken links.
+So, we should prevent ourselves from destroying the given SEO friendly behavior of bootScore:

 The classification by semantic HTML tags and good performance speak for the relevance of a site.
 That is reasonable.
 However, such measures to improve one’s own ranking are undermined by ‘broken’ or ‘dead links’.
 They are no longer served, neither by content from within nor outside.
 Once they reach such a link, the search engine crawlers cannot complete their work.
 From this, the search engines conclude that such an ‘unmaintained’ site will not be as important, as it pretends to be: What is annoying for the readers, also annoys the search engines.